 - In almost all the cases, the CFO for the last 10 years for auto-ancillary players was significantly higher than PAT.
 This was primarily due to high depreciation and interest on debt on their balance sheet.

-- In addition, almost in all the cases, the capital expenditure done by the auto-ancillary players was higher than their CFO, which led to negative FCF.
+- In addition, almost in all the cases, the capital expenditure done by the auto-ancillary players was higher than their CFO, which led to a negative FCF.
 These players, in turn, had to raise more debt to meet the capital expenditure requirements.

 Therefore, in my assessment of numerous auto-ancillary players, I noticed that most of them had fluctuating OPM within 7-10% range, negative FCF with capital expenditure funded by debt.